Introduction: Breakout board design

-Lastly, not all information required to complete the project will be contained within this document, and you are highly encouraged to go online and find additional resources to learn more about electronic hardware design.
+Lastly, you’re highly encouraged to explore online resources to learn more about electronic hardware design.

 Let’s begin!